-The IOC World Bird List is an open access project of the global community of ornithologists.
-Our goal is to facilitate worldwide communication in ornithology and conservation based on an up-to-date list of world birds.
-As the first step towards this goal, a worldwide group of ornithologists representing the International Ornithologists’ Committee recommended a set of English names that followed explicit guidelines for spelling and construction (Gill & Wright 2006).
+The IOC World Bird List is an open access resource of the global community of ornithologists.
+Our goal is to facilitate worldwide communication in ornithology and conservation based on an up-to-date classification of world birds and a set of English names that follows explicit guidelines for spelling and construction (Gill & Wright 2006).

 Special thanks always to our expert advisors (left panel), to Sally Conyne for compiling Ranges, to Eng-Li Green for website management, to Larry Master and Colin Campbell for photos, to Peter Kovalik for spreadsheet magic, and to all volunteer participants.
 We welcome your corrections and your suggestions for improvement.
 You can reach us at email@example.com.

 - HTML lists of 10,580 extant species and 152 extinct species of birds of the world (Version 5.3), with subspecies (20,782) and annotations.

 - Spreadsheets in different formats, XML versions of the Master List, and Comparisons with other world lists.